chrishefele/kaggle-sample-code/README.md

 ## Competition Details

-I need to fill in more details here, highlighting:
-- Some particuarly interesting competitions (e.g. the Essay competition)
-- Some particularly clear or clever pieces of code
+I need to fill in more details here about particularly interesting competitions.
+One that immediately comes to mind is the ASAP Essay Grading competition, which used NLP to grade student essays; that system was able to exceed human performance, and that was particularlly satisfying.

-One of the great things about Kaggle is that it teaches you to analyze a dataset and get a prototype running extremely quickly.
+Next, one of the great things about Kaggle is that it teaches you to analyze a dataset and get a prototype running extremely quickly & find an effective algorithm.
-One disadvantage, though, is that the code you write is written very quickly -- and therefore often has some room for improvement improvement from a software-engineering perspective.
-As a result there are some clever bits, but also some messy and inefficient bits that I have not cleaned up.
+However, most of the code here would require further polishing to be production-ready.
+So you will certainly find some clever bits in it, but also some messy and inefficient bits that I have not cleaned up.

 In total, for these competitions, I've written approximately:
 - 45K lines of Python